gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

+- Don't build a jar when there is no source, mark the binary as not buildable.
+    - Should do a similar thing with native components.
 - Need to be able to navigate from a `JvmLibrary` to its binaries.
 - Need to be able to navigate from a `JvmLibraryBinary` to its tool chain.
 - Need `groovy-lang` and `scala-lang` plugins
 - Possibly deprecate the existing 'cpp', 'c', etc plugins.
 - All compiled classes are removed when all java source files are removed.
+- Clean up output files from components and binaries that have been removed or renamed.

 ### Story: Legacy JVM language plugins declare a jvm library